 Only about 10 percent of breast cancers are hereditary or caused by genetics.
 That means something else in our environment is to blame.
 While much remains unknown about the causes of cancer, research does link breast cancer to chemicals, food and cosmetics.
 Working to reduce your risk factors can help improve your chances of preventing breast cancer.
 This is especially important if you have a family history of breast cancer.

 - Reduce exposure to pesticides in fruits and vegetables.
-Choose organic when possible, at least for the “dirty dozen.”
+Choose organic when possible.

 - Avoid meat and dairy products with growth hormones by selecting organic, if you can.